Teen fatally shoots a female student and himself at Antioch High School in Nashville, police say

 Wednesday’s school shooting comes nearly two years after a shooter opened fire at a separate Nashville private elementary school and killed six people, including three children.

-The tragedy prompted a monthslong effort among hundreds of community organizers, families, protesters and many more pleading with lawmakers to consider passing gun control measures in response to the shooting.
+The tragedy prompted a monthslong effort among hundreds of community organizers, families, protesters and others pleading with lawmakers to consider passing gun control measures.

-However, in a Republican-dominant state, GOP lawmakers refused to do so.
+GOP lawmakers in the Republican-dominant state refused to do so.
 With the Republican supermajority intact after November’s election, it’s unlikely attitudes have changed enough to consider any meaningful bills that would address gun control.

 Instead, lawmakers have been more open to adding more security to schools — including passing a bill last year that would allow some teachers and staff to carry concealed handguns on public school grounds, and bar parents and other teachers from knowing who was armed.

-Gilgo suspect wants separate trials ...
-Trump's order on gender ...
-Fitness Fix: Pulse Body Fitness ...
+After about three hours of waiting, she finally got a call from his English teacher and spoke with her son.

+“When I heard his voice, I just broke down and started crying,” she said.

+Bus camera tickets investigation ...
+Oscar nominations ...
+What's up on LI ...
 Get the latest news and more great videos at NewsdayTV

-Gilgo suspect wants separate trials ...
-Trump's order on gender ...
-Fitness Fix: Pulse Body Fitness ...
+Bus camera tickets investigation ...
+Oscar nominations ...
+What's up on LI ...
 Get the latest news and more great videos at NewsdayTV